Greek Quinoa Zucchini Fritters

 To get these fritters as crispy as possible, you will need to finely shred the zucchini and then drain as much water off as possible.
 Since I like to do things the hardest way possible, I hand grated my zucchini.
 Of course, after I was finished I remembered that my food processor also has a grating blade that would have taken all of 10 seconds to complete the task.

 So, pick your weapon.
-If you have a food processor then I highly recommend remembering to use it- and then use it.
+If you have a food processor (affiliate) then I highly recommend remembering to use it- and then use it.

 After you’ve grated your zucchini, place it in a large bowl and start squeezing.
 Take off your rings, wash your hands and squeeze the day away.
 Moisture is the enemy to crispy so if you don’t want soggy patties, you’ll need to get dirty.
 For reference, I ended up squeezing almost a cup of water out of my shredded zucchini (!)
 Use a heavy hand when seasoning these.
 Since zucchini tends not to have much flavor, I used a healthy pinch of both salt and pepper for these.